The Greek island of Skopelos in the Sporadic chain of islands is famous for the filming of the first “Mamma Mia!” film.

 Before my travel blogging days, I was fortunate enough to spend 8 days on the “Mamma Mia” island of Skopelos in September 2009, a perfect time of the year to go: the heat of the summer had burnt off leaving the sea beautifully warm and inviting – not to mention it being even quieter time due to most UK kids having returned to school.

 How to travel to the “Mamma Mia” island of Skopelos

-As I was already in Athens (due to start a job teaching later that same month), I arranged my journey through Alkyon Travel.
-They are a travel agency that organise a bus from Athens up to the ferry port of Agios Konstantinos in time to connect to your ferry (also pre-bookable via the travel agency but you must call or email them).
+As I was already in Athens (due to start a job teaching later that same month), I arranged to travel by bus to the port of Agios Konstantinos then ferry across.

 See my Insider Tips for taking Ferries in Greece for more information about the ports in Greece and what to expect when on a Greek ferry.

 Searching online, I secured a lovely place to stay just outside the main town for €45 a night.